zuolizhu/mymds/content/posts/AWSServerless.md

 2. Select **Spring Initializr**, make sure **Project SDK** is Java 8, then leave other as default, then next.
 3. Set up **Group** and **Artifact**.
 4. For the section **Core**, check the box `DevTools` and `Lombok`.
 For the **Web**, check `Web`.
 For **SQL**, select `JPA` and `H2`.
 For **Ops**, choose `Actuator` and `Actuator Docs`.
+5. Then all should be good to go and hit Finish.